Explore health content from A to Z.

 I need information about...

 Blood or body fluids may contain pathogens (germs) that can cause disease.
 If there is an accident at work involving blood or body fluids, these germs can be spread.
 The most common and serious bloodborne pathogens are the hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV).
-Other bloodborne germs include syphilis and malaria.
-Once these germs infect you, they can spread to your loved ones.
-The three bloodborne germs described below are the most common causes of infections in the workplace.
+Once these germs infect you, you may become sick.
+In turn, the germs may spread to your loved ones.
+The 3 bloodborne germs described below are the most common causes of infections in the workplace.

 Hepatitis B can cause severe damage to the liver and can even lead to death.